-- (c) The following height projections are permitted: - (1) Architectural features, including chimneys, cupolas, steeples, weather vanes, and similar nonstructural element designed to enhance the building architecture, may exceed the height limit by up to ten (10) feet. - (i) Such features shall not exceed a width of twenty-five (25) feet or one-third (1/3) of the length of the structure's façade, whichever is less.
+- (a) The following height projections are permitted: - (1) Architectural features, including chimneys, cupolas, steeples, weather vanes, and similar nonstructural element designed to enhance the building architecture, may exceed the height limit by up to ten (10) feet. - (i) Such features shall not exceed a width of twenty-five (25) feet or one-third (1/3) of the length of the structure's façade, whichever is less.
 Height exceptions shall not be granted for structural features designed or intended to provide floor space.
 Signs shall not be included within the additional height limits.
-Lights and poles are not considered architectural features and are not included in this exemption. - (2) Elevator shafts, stairwells, and roof-mounted mechanical equipment (inclusive of screening for the mechanical equipment) may exceed the height limit by up to 10 feet, provided that these elements do not exceed 10 percent of the total roof area. - (3) Parapets on flat roofs may exceed the height limit by up to 42 inches. - (4) Solar energy systems (e.g. panels) may exceed the height limit by up to five (5) feet.
+Lights and poles are not considered architectural features and are not included in this exemption.

+- (2) Elevator shafts, stairwells, and roof-mounted mechanical equipment (inclusive of screening for the mechanical equipment) may exceed the height limit by up to 10 feet, provided that these elements do not exceed 10 percent of the total roof area. - (3) Parapets on flat roofs may exceed the height limit by up to 42 inches. - (4) Solar energy systems (e.g. panels) may exceed the height limit by up to five (5) feet, or the minimum required based on installation cost and/or energy production thresholds established by State law, whichever is less.

-26-66 Setback Measurement and Exceptions [Source: NEW]
+26-66 Setback Measurement and Exceptions

-All structures shall comply with the setback requirements set forth for each zoning district, and with any special setbacks established for specific uses by article 2 (Zones, Allowable uses, and Development Standards), except as otherwise provided by this Article.
+All structures shall comply with the setback requirements set forth for each zoning district, and with any special setbacks established for specific uses by Article II (Zones, Allowable uses, and Development Standards), except as otherwise provided by this Article.